Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.

 Worship Song-Writing

-Visual artists and poets at Resurrection are invited to contribute to the new RezArts Gallery, a wall dedicated to rotating exhibits of original work.
+Visual artists and poets at Resurrection are invited to contribute to the RezArts Gallery, a wall dedicated to rotating exhibits of original work.

 The Space

 The RezArts Gallery is located on the West wall in RezCafe, spanning 14 feet high and 40 feet long.
 On Sunday mornings, RezCafe is packed between services with churchgoers socializing over hot coffee and tea.
 Throughout the week, middle and high school students fellowship here, children’s classes gather, and others meet in the window-lined space.
-This bustling area will be enhanced by rotating exhibits by Rez artists on the Gallery wall.
+This bustling area will be enhanced by rotating exhibits on the Gallery wall.

 Gallery Vision

-To encourage, teach, and inform the Church through original artwork.
+To encourage, teach, and inform the church through original artwork.

 Gallery Goals